 Virtual Estate Planning Attorney in California

-- Virtual estate planning combines remote convenience with personalized guidance from a licensed California attorney familiar with California property law, Proposition 19, and probate thresholds.
+- Virtual estate planning pairs remote convenience with a licensed California attorney who knows community property, Proposition 19, and probate thresholds.

-- Online document services typically are not law firms.
-They cannot provide customized legal advice for California situations.
+- Online document services are usually not law firms.
+They cannot give California-specific legal advice.

-- Opelon LLP offers fully virtual estate planning, including Zoom consultations, electronic document review, and signing coordination.
+- Opelon LLP runs a fully virtual process.
+That includes Zoom consultations, electronic document review, and signing coordination.

-- For California homeowners, attorney-drafted trusts versus template trusts can mean tens of thousands of dollars in avoided probate fees.
+- For California homeowners, an attorney-drafted trust can save tens of thousands in probate fees compared to a template plan.

 What Is Virtual Estate Planning?

-Virtual estate planning is the process of creating a complete, attorney-supervised estate plan entirely online.
-The process uses video conferencing, secure digital intake, and electronic document delivery.
-You do not need to visit an office in person.
+Virtual estate planning is the process of building a complete, attorney-supervised estate plan online.
+The work runs through video meetings, secure digital intake, and electronic document delivery.
+You do not need to visit an office.

 Virtual Estate Planning Attorney vs. Online Document Services

-There is a key distinction between a virtual estate planning attorney and an online document service.
-An attorney creates an attorney-client relationship with personalized legal advice.
+There is a clear difference between a virtual estate planning attorney and an online document service.
+An attorney creates an attorney-client relationship and gives personalized legal advice.
 An online service generates documents from templates without legal analysis.

 What Online Document Services Provide

-- Guided questionnaires that generate documents from pre-built templates
+- Guided questionnaires that build documents from pre-set templates.

-- Terms of service that generally disclaim providing legal services
+- Terms of service that often disclaim providing legal services.

 What a California Estate Planning Attorney Provides Virtually